hartwigmedical/hmftools/serve/README.md

-INFRAME_DELETION | Only inframe deletions are valid for this range INFRAME_INSERTION | Only inframe insertions are valid for this range MISSENSE | Only missense mutations are valid for this range ANY | Any of the above mutations are valid for this range (synonymous mutations and other types of mutations are still excluded).
+INFRAME_DELETION | Only inframe deletions are valid for this range INFRAME_INSERTION | Only inframe insertions are valid for this range MISSENSE | Only missense mutations are valid for this range ANY | Any mutation is considered valid for this range.

 ### Gene level event determination